-- 2. The front parking area of the commercial corner should be modified by the reduction in parking spaces, added green space, and de-emphasizing the current dumpster site. - 3.
-In the area around the commercial corner, improving safety of pedestrians and automotive traffic will depend on improvements to the traffic patterns at the adjacent stop light.
-Construction of a traffic circle to replace the stop light or use of a 3-way stop should be investigated.
-This will alleviate the current safety issues regarding left turns out of the entrance to the commercial corner onto Washington Grove Lane, as well as the dangerous right and left turns out of the entrance onto Railroad Street. - 4.
-The façade of the four buildings should be unified visually and designed more compatibly with near-by residences. - 5.
+- 4. The façade of the four buildings should be unified visually and designed more compatibly with near-by residences. - 5.
 Signs throughout the center should have a continuity of design.
 Maximum safety should be a major pedestrian and traffic sign consideration.
 Placement of signs regarding pedestrian and automotive traffic should be studied within the scope of larger issues regarding changes to roads abutting the commercial corner.

 - Work with the owner of the commercial corner to address sight and distance problems that now affect both pedestrian and vehicular traffic along Hickory Road.
-Work to solve parking alignment issues in the area on Hickory Road and in the front parking area of the commercial corner. - Study if elimination of food preparation business at the commercial corner could allow a smaller dumpster site or its elimination. - Enforce existing ordinances and review them for potential changes within a special Tax District for beautification strategies to be applied to the commercial corner. - Maintain Railroad Park and encourage adjacent business owners to participate in visually enhancing the corner.
-Establish landscape treatment along Washington Grove Lane to establish a visual/psychological sense that one is entering a community that cares about itself. - Maintain regular contact with the City of Gaithersburg and the Montgomery County Department of Transportation to provide visual enhancements in the area surrounding the commercial corner. - Include the front area of the commercial corner in the Town's regular maintenance schedule, seeking assistance from the County for assistance in the area of the bus stop.
+Work to solve parking alignment issues in the area on Hickory Road and in the front parking area of the commercial corner. - Study if climination of food preparation business at the commercial corner could allow a smaller dumpster site or its climination. - Enforce existing ordinances and review them for potential changes within a special Tax District for beautification strategies to be applied to the commercial corner. - The area behind the commercial corner along Hickory Road should be altered to reduce the existing impervious parking spaces (for example raised soil beds for planting).
+Encourage improvements to the façade of the commercial structure, especially along Hickory Road and the north side in order to protect the residential character of the west side of Town and provide a more welcoming connection - The front parking area of the commercial corner should be modified by the reduction of parking space and increase in green space. - Update the facades facing the front parking lot to reflect rehabilitation of the historic Odd Fellows Hall. - In the area around the commercial corner, improving safety of pedestrians and automotive traffic will depend on improvements to the traffic patterns at the adjacent stop light.
+Construction of a traffic circle to replace the stop light should be investigated. - Provide a more appropriate entrance feature to visually mark the corner as a part of Washington Grove. - Maintain Railroad Park and encourage adjacent business owners to participate in visually enhancing the corner.
+Establish landscape treatment along Washington Grove Lane to establish a visual/psychological sense that one is entering a community that cares about itself. - Maintain regular contact_Consult with the City of Gaithersburg and the Montgomery County Department of Transportation to provide visual enhancements in the area surrounding the commercial corner. - Include the front area of the commercial corner in the Town's regular maintenance schedule, seeking assistance from the County for assistance in the area of the bus stop.